niklas-mardby/evil-scientist/README.md

 ## Improvements to assignment
 Once you are finished with the assignment described above you can add further functionality like:
 * Reset-button that empties the list of evil scientist names
+* Better checks on the input fields when clicking the Add button
+* Not allowing duplicates of evil scientists names when adding a new evil scientist
+* Add an Edit-button in the details section

 ## Technologies
 - Typescript
 - HTML
 - CSS